Select lighter weight card stock or heavier weight

 the pleats on each side into their compressed form . . .

-. . . and assisting the short center line segment fold
+. . . and assisting the short center line segment foldto be re-directed to fold opposite the MOUNTAIN folds

 on each side, allowing it to 'POP' downward.